-If you're an iPhone user and want to print photos straight from your phone, it can be difficult to choose the right one for your needs as there are lots of models to choose from.
-To help you with your buying decision, we've put together a list of printers with the best print quality for each price segment.
+If you're an iPhone user and want to print photos straight from your phone, choosing the right one for your needs can be hard, as there are many models.
+To help you with buying decisions, we've compiled a list of printers with the best print quality for each price segment.
 These printers have Wi-Fi connectivity so that you can connect your iPhone easily, and they all support Apple AirPrint, allowing you to print without having to install any drivers or third-party apps.
 Some models even have additional features within the printer's mobile app that aren't available for other devices, like Android smartphones.

-The best iPhone photo printer we've tested is the Canon imagePROGRAF PRO-300, a professional-grade unit that produces amazingly detailed and colorful photos.
-You can connect your iPhone to the printer via Wi-Fi, and since it supports Apple AirPrint, you can start printing right away without needing to install any drivers or third-party apps.
-There's a mobile app called Canon PRINT Inkjet/SELPHY if you prefer; it allows you to print, scan, perform maintenance tasks, or order ink, among other things.
-It supports borderless printing and various paper sizes up to 13" x 19".
+The best iPhone photo printer we've tested is the Canon imagePROGRAF PRO-300, a professional-grade unit that produces amazingly detailed and vibrant photos.
+You can connect your iPhone to the printer via Wi-Fi, and since it supports Apple AirPrint, you can start printing immediately without needing to install any drivers or third-party apps.
+The Canon PRINT Inkjet/SELPHY companion app allows you to print, copy, execute maintenance routines, and order ink, among other things.
+The PRO-300 supports borderless printing and various paper sizes up to 13" x 19".

 Our recommendations above are what we think are currently the best iPhone photo printers for most people.
 We factor in the price, feedback from our visitors, and availability.

 If you would like to do the work of choosing yourself, here's the list of all our printer reviews.
 Be careful not to get too caught up in the details.
 While no printer is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.